supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L08_Configuring_Pipelines_as_Code_with_YAML.md

 1. Notice the 2 different Stages, **Build .Net Core Solution** and **Deploy to Azure Web App** appearing.
 1. Wait for the pipeline to kick off and wait until it completes the Build Stage successfully.
 1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying

-    ```
-    This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App
+    > **Note**: This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App
-    ```

 1. Click on **View**
 1. From the **Waiting for Review** pane, click **Permit**.
 1. Validate the message in the **Permit popup** window, and confirm by clicking **Permit**.